Forest fires can be controlled in the first few hours; it is important to engage local communities in the first line of action

 The state forest minister reacted 12 days after the fire started.
 He tweeted March 4, 2021 about the steps the state government was taking to save Similipal — only after a social media outburst by a few central ministers.

-The Odisha government is notorious for fixing accountability.
+The Odisha government is notorious for not fixing accountability.
 Other states do better in this regard.
 Chhattisgarh, for example, transferred nine Indian Forest Service officers in June 2020 for failing to check the deaths of six elephant in 11 days.

 Crores in rupees are spent every year by the Odisha Forest Department on fire squads and vehicle hires, but little is shared with the local community that can truly help fight fires.

 Forest fires can be fought in the first few hours itself, which is why the local community must have a role to play.
 They can detect the fire even before the satellite picks it up.
 At the same time, public oversight is effective in ensuring the forest department gets to work and is accountable for the job.

 Views expressed are the author’s own and don't necessarily reflect those of Down To Earth